composor/composi/docs/jsx.md

 <input type='text' value='Cute Kitten' />
 ```

 Although some "purists" complain that JSX is mixing HTML into JavaScript, this is not completely true.
-JSX is just a DSL that describes the JavaScript functions that will be create to produce the elements.
+JSX is just a DSL that describes the JavaScript functions that will be created to produce the elements.
 It is in fact very similar to a now abandoned effort to enable using XML in JavaScript called [E4X](https://developer.mozilla.org/en-US/docs/Archive/Web/E4X).
 If you read the E4X documentation, you will recognize the similarities to JSX.
 E4X was an attempt by Mozilla to enable the creation of DOM nodes without using string concatenation.
 Unfortunately E4X never took off.
 The introduction of template literals and tagged template literals solved some of the problems E4X was trying to address.
 However, the shortcoming of template literals is the the markup is defined as strings.
 This means IDEs cannot understand the markup in a template literal.
 JSX does not have this limitation.
 As such text editors and IDEs provide great tooling to make using JSX productive.

 Tag Attributes